 In an interview with Filmmaker Magazine director Damien Harris said that since they couldn't tell the child actors what the story was actually about, they came up with an alternative story.
 It was that Alex (Tom Arnold) had been left by his wife and so he was living alone with Frank (Kevin Zegers), his good buddy, and he wanted a family so these two kids would become his children.
 There was not going to be a mother, because the mother had left.
 Frank was now jealous because he thought that he wasn't Alex's favorite anymore, so that's why he was being mean.
 Then for the specific scenes with Leslie (Ryan Simpkins), they came up with a scenario that fitted emotionally where she had to be, so they didn't have to tell her anything beyond that.
 Harris came up with that version of the story with the Ryan Simpkin's mother.
 See more

-[last lines - reading
+[first lines - reading

 Written and Performed by Paul Layton See more